Mason Brayman: Civil War

 With the outbreak of the American Civil War, Brayman joined with other railroad executives and secured a military commission.
-Initially serving as a major with the 29th Illinois Volunteer Infantry Regiment under General McClernand, he was promoted to colonel on April 15, 1862 and command of his regiment.
+Initially serving as a major with the 29th Illinois Volunteer Infantry Regiment under General McClernand, he was promoted to colonel on April 15, 1862, and command of his regiment.
 Following the Battle of Fort Donelson, Brayman stopped shaving and grew a beard that would eventually reach his belt.
 He also had his horse shot out from under him twice.
 At Shiloh he became a minor hero, rallying his troops by charging between the Union and Confederate lines.
 During the Siege of Vicksburg he suffered a bout of heatstroke that forced him into garrison duty.
-By the end of the war he had achieved the rank of Major General and was serving as head of a claims commission in New Orleans.
-Major General Mason Brayman was the highest ranking Civil War officer to have lived in the Lincoln’s neighborhood.
+By the end of the war, he had achieved the rank of Major General and was serving as head of a claims commission in New Orleans.
+Major General Mason Brayman was the highest-ranking Civil War officer to have lived in the Lincoln's neighborhood.
 Mason Brayman – 42 years old, served as a Major General with the 29th IL Volunteer Infantry.
 He lived in the neighborhood two times—once as a renter in the Lincoln Home and once as a renter in what is now called the Shutt House.

 Following the war, Brayman attempted to revive his career with the Cairo and Fulton before returning to work as a newspaper editor in Springfield and Quincy, Illinois.
-In 1873, he entered semi-retirement on a farm in Ripon, Wisconsin.
-The Panic of 1873 however destroyed most of his wealth and by 1876 he was lobbying for a patronage appointment.
+In 1873, he entered semi-retirement on a farm in Ripon, Wisconsin; however, the Panic of 1873 destroyed most of his wealth, and by 1876 he was lobbying for a patronage appointment.